If you’re here, you want answers, you want to take a stand. You want to obliterate the social anxiety that is holding you back in life.

 - Join a public speaking group

-Taking a sales job and talking to strangers was especially powerful and helped me the most in overcoming social anxiety, public speaking I left for last, but It really helped me put the nail on the coffin.
+Taking a sales job and talking to strangers was especially powerful, it helped me the most in overcoming social anxiety.
+Public speaking, I left for last, but it put the nail in the coffin.

-I know the thought of doing these can be very nerve wrecking for you, as they were for me.
+I know the thought of doing these can be nerve wrecking, they were for me too.

-At first, you will be super reactive and just plain embarrassed.
-But if you push through and force yourself to do them, then after a couple of times it will get easier and eventually become manageable.
+At first, you will be overly reactive and hyper embarrassed.
+But if you push through, and force yourself to do them, after a couple of times it will get easier and eventually become manageable.

 - Don’t be afraid to show people your flaws, fears, humor, interest, and everything else that makes you, YOU!